 - Chronic alcoholism

-- Having long-term health problems (chronic disease)
+- Having long-term health problems (chronic disease):

-- Heart disease
+- Diabetes o Heart disease

-Chronic lung disease (including Asthma)
+- Chronic lung disease (including Asthma)

-Why should people get the flu vaccine?
+8. Why should people get flu vaccine?

 Every flu season is different, and many people are getting flu every year.
 Influenza symptoms vary between people, some have mild symptoms, some may need to be hospitalized, and some can even die from flu-related complications.
 Those who get flu, whether with symptoms or without, can spread the disease to others.
 Yearly flu vaccination is essential to reduce the risk of getting flu and spread the infection to others.
 When many people are vaccinated, flu infection is less likely to spread in the community.

 - The flu vaccine will not cause flu because the vaccine contains noninfectious particles of the virus, which merely alert the body to the threat of the virus.